Friday, 7 January 2011

 If The Avengers had proven successful during its first season, it proved even more so in its second and third seasons.
 The British press was often filled with news on The Avengers.
 Patrick Macnee and Honor Blackman were the celebrities of the day.
 Before the third season had even ended there was talk of bringing The Avengers to the big screen.
 While the movie never came to fruition, an American television network expressed interest in bringing The Avengers to the United States.
 The Avengers fad led Patrick Macnee and Honor Blackman to record a novelty song , "Kinky Boots (referring to the footware that Mrs. Gale often wore)."
 Although not a hit, the song may have inspired the name for classic rock band The Kinks.

 By the end of its third season The Avengers was one of the most popular shows in the United Kingdom, if not the most popular.
-Unfortunately, it was after the second season that Honor Blackman stated her intention not to return to The Avengers for a career in film.
+Unfortunately, it was after the third season that Honor Blackman stated her intention not to return to The Avengers for a career in film.
 Her decision made headlines in the United Kingdom, and for many it seemed impossible that the show could continue without Cathy Gale.
 With a deal with an American network a possiblity, ABC took The Avengers off the air so that they would have time to revamp the show as a filmed series (previously it had been shot on videotape).
 Julian Wintle was brought in as the show's new producer.
 He brought in Brian Clemens (who had already written several episodes of the show) and Albert Finnell as story editors and associate producers of the series.

 It would be with its fourth season that The Avengers finally reached the United States.
 As early as 15 December 1963, when The New York Times devoted an article to the show, America had taken notice of The Avengers.
 It was only a matter of time before the series would reach the States.
 The National Broadcasting Company had shown some interest in The Avengers, but expressed its doubts that such an outré series, especially on so British, could succeed in the United States.
 Eventually the producers secured a deal with the American Broadcasting Company (ABC-US hereafter), consistently the third rated network, to begin showing The Avengers starting in January 1966.